JohnKendrick/PDielec/installation.md

 git pull
-git merge --no-ff develop  # --no-ff keeps a track of all the commits in develop git branch -d develop
+git merge --no-ff develop  # --no-ff keeps a track of all the commits in develop git branch -d develop git tag v6.3.1             # This should agree with what is in the CHANGES file

 ```